 Those with disabilities, allergies, niche interests, inflexible schedules and religions are provided for by the myriad of exclusive and/or niche dating sites targeted to one single demographic.

-Among them are SinglesWithFoodAllergies.com, JSwipe (Jewish dating), Spectrum Singles (autism), Farmers Only, Christian Mingle, Shaadi (for Indian matchmaking), meaning that potential swipers’ anxiety is put at ease due to the fact that common ground is a given.
+Among them are SinglesWithFoodAllergies.com, JSwipe (Jewish dating), Spectrum Singles (Autism Spectrum Disorder), Farmers Only, Christian Mingle, Shaadi (Indian matchmaking) -- meaning that potential swipers’ anxiety is put at ease due to the fact that common ground is a given.